calebstride/calebstride.github.io/resources/siteContent/04_blog.md

 header: Blog
 ---

-This will include my blogs.
-Feel free to search through them.
+These pages contain the blogs I've written.
+Feel free to take a look through them.

-ideas: